venkat8212/Software-Engineering/README.md

-project developed by team A
+project developed by team B